apalala/grako/README.rst

    FRAGMENT = /[a-z]+/ ;

 *do not* advance over whitespace before beginning to parse.
 This feature becomes handy when defining complex lexical elements, as it allows breaking them into several rules.

+The parser returns an AST_ value for each rule depending on what was parsed:

+*   A single value
+*   A list of AST_
+*   A dict-like object for rules with named elements
+*   An object, when `ModelBuilderSemantics` is used
+*   None

+See the  *Abstract Syntax Trees* and *Building Models* sections for more details.

 Expressions
 -----------